Gayathri1763/Gazeborobot/README.md

 - The model loads without errors
 - The robot interacts correctly with the Gazebo environment
 - Collisions with walls are detected
-- The collision with balls where not perfect.
+- The collision with balls were not perfect.

 ---